 Fire-rated doors, also known as fire doors, are specially designed to withstand fires.
+A fire door is a type of door designed to survive prolonged direct fire exposure while preventing the fire from spreading to the other side of the door.
 In case a fire breaks out, these doors will survive longer than even the best ordinary doors.
 Fire doors help to contain the fire and keep it away from the building or property’s escape route.

 Requirements for fire doors are different depending on your country and region.
 In order for fire doors to be effective, they must be: